Today I’m sharing pictures of how I’ve updated my corner kitchen hutch over the past few years by changing the color of paint on it.

 Ok, confession…I love to paint!
-It’s the easiest way to take something you already have and breathe a new life into it; and the best part is that is only costs a few dollars and a little time.
+It’s the easiest way to take something you already have and breathe a new life into it, and the best part is that it only costs a few dollars and a little time.
 I have a corner hutch in my kitchen that belonged to the family that build this house and was left after they sold the house when their Mom passed.
 I love that it has always been part of the history of this house!

 I have updated it a couple of times over the past couple of years already (I love to paint, remember!!)
 I first painted over the original dark walnut stain with a light aqua and used the hutch in my master bath first then moved it into my kitchen.

 Then last year I had the opportunity to collaborate with Graham & Brown and they sent me a gallon of their paint to try.
 It’s really the most luxurious paint I have ever used!
-I used it on my kitchen hutch and transformed it to a deeper blue with a black glaze.
+I used it on my kitchen hutch and transformed it into a deeper blue with a black glaze.

 Now that it’s Spring I was ready to update it again.
 I’ve been seeing dark green accent walls and paint shades everywhere and I just love them, and green is my favorite color anyway.